Aldikrasniqi/AldiKrasniqi/README.md

 Hi, I'm Aldi 👋,
 I work on all things on web (heavy frontend) mostly develop with JavaScript related stuff (TypeScript, node.js with all sorts of apis (graphql, trpc, rest)).

-More technically I do:
+Technically, I prefer:

-Tailwind for styling.
+* Tailwind for styling.

-UI development with React and Vue, often with Remix, Next.js, or Nuxt.
+* UI development with React and Vue, often with Remix, Next.js, or Nuxt.

-Test-driven development primarily with Jest, Cypress, and Vitest.
+* Test-driven development primarily with Jest, Cypress, and Vitest.

-APIs with node.js.
+* APIs with node.js.

-Deployment with Vercel, Netlify, or Docker.
+* Deployment with Vercel, Netlify, or Docker.

-CI/CD pipelines with GitHub Actions, Jenkins.
+* CI/CD pipelines with GitHub Actions, Jenkins.

 Still learning javascript cuz its never enough.